ReavDev/Reav-Subscribe-Save/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Reav Buy and Save allows customers to choose between a one-time purchase or a discounted subscription for your WooCommerce products.
+Reav Subscribe & Save allows customers to choose between a one-time purchase or a discounted subscription for your WooCommerce products.

 == Description ==

-**Reav Buy and Save** enhances your WooCommerce store by offering customers the flexibility to either make a one-time purchase or subscribe and save.
+**Reav Subscribe & Save** enhances your WooCommerce store by offering customers the flexibility to either make a one-time purchase or subscribe and save.
 It provides:

 - **Subscription Options:** Define global or per-product subscription plans with custom frequencies and discounts.
 - **Tax Handling:** Correctly calculates and displays prices including or excluding taxes based on your WooCommerce settings.